unicode-org/icu4x/components/icu/README.md

 ## Data Management

+Most internationalization algorithms are data-driven based on surveys of locale experts.
-Most internationalization relies on data.
-If you don't care about data customization, you can use the extensive data compiled into the library.
-Power users can manage data explicitly using [`DataProvider`]s.
+ICU4X offers multiple ways to manage locale data: many clients can start by using the extensive data compiled into the library, while users with additional requirements can provide data explicitly using [`DataProvider`]s.

 ### Compiled data